-Limnatis ornament, and as part of traditional wedding custom where it was used during the preparatory celebrations to display the bridal clothes.
+Limnati ornament, and as part of traditional wedding custom where it was used during the preparatory celebrations to display the bridal clothes.
 To this day, a variety of baskets are crafted in villages across the island, such as Mesogi, Liopetri, and Akrotiri, and the heritage of Cypriot basket-weaving can be seen at a dedicated museum in Ineia.
 While the exact origins of its name aren't known, Cyprus' history is inexorably linked to that of copper, which took its own name from the island, and it is fitting that metalwork is among the many local crafts.
 Copper was mined throughout the ages, and was a major source of income for the island, both as a raw material and in finished products such as cauldrons and pots.
-These days, the art of copper work lives on as smiths roodos Solid silver items such as serving trays are also crafted, and used as gifts and wedding presents.
-Although currently known as an ideal beach destination, in antiquity Cyprus was famous for its dense forests, and timber was a primary raw material, giving rise to a huge gamut of practical and decorative wood-based crafts.

-Evrychou produce copper pots and kettles, and the long-handled pots, called brikki, still used in every home to make Cyprus coffee.
+These days, the art of copper work lives on as smiths produce copper pots and kettles, and the long-handled pots, called brikki, still used in every home to make Cyprus coffee.
 Beyond its reputation for fine lacework, Lefkara is also renowned as a local centre for skilled silver crafts, where artisans create delicate filigree work seen in functional items like teaspoons and containers, as well as decorative items of jewellery.

-From boat building to carving of household items, woodworkers were in demand across the island to lend artistic expression and functional design to rural homes and industries.
+Troodo crafted, and used as gifts and wedding presents.
+Although currently Solid silver items such as serving trays are also known as an ideal beach destination, in antiquity Cyprus was famous for its dense forests, and timber was a primary raw material, giving rise to a huge gamut of practical and decorative wood-based crafts.
+From boat building to carving of household items, woodworkers were in Evrychou demand across the island to lend artistic expression and functional design to rural homes and industries.
 Taking inspiration from the world around them, and using the flora and fauna of Cyprus as a basis for their designs, wood carvers adorned items such as wardrobes, shelves and the chests - sendoukia - used for girls' trousseaus, while the more specialised craft of ecclesiastical woodcarving was an indispensable part of any church decoration.
-Other items crafted by woodworkers. particularly in villages like Moutoullas on the northern slopes of Troodos, include pinewood troughs, known as vournes, that played a vital role in village homes as a place to knead bread or wash clothes, and also specially carved boards loutoullas called "sanidhia" that were used to carry loaves of bread to and from the oven.
+Other items crafted by woodworkers. particularly in villages like Moutoullas on the northern slopes of Troodos, include pinewood troughs, known as vournes, that played a vital role in village homes as a place to knead bread or wash clothes, and also specially carved boards called "sanidhia" that were used to carry loaves of bread to and from the oven.

 Domestic crafts may have originated through necessity, but this certainly didn't preclude their beauty or artistic value, and weaving is a superb example.
 Centred around the village of Fyti in the Pafos region.